jackewings/All-NBA-Prediction/README.md

 ## Project Structure

 - `data/` – Contains raw and cleaned datasets used for model training and evaluation
+- `docs/` – Contains detailed writeup for the project
 - `models/` – Stores serialized models and optimal threshold values
 - `notebooks/` – Jupyter notebooks for exploratory data analysis, model development, and evaluation
 - `.gitignore` – Specifies intentionally untracked files and directories to be excluded from version control